madisona/dart-fixedwidth/README.md

 To get started - first define your `Record` layout.
-Note that class constructors are not inherited and you'll need to include them in your own `Record` definition to get the `fromRecord` behavior.
+Note that class constructors are not inherited and you'll need to include them in your own `Record` definition to get the `fromString` behavior.

 ```dart